IgniteUI/app-builder-docfx/en/on-premises/prerequisites-and-installation.md

 | `enableSpeechToText` | `false` | **Shows microphone button for voice input in AI chat.** Requires Google Cloud Speech-to-Text to be configured. |

 **How it works:** These values are injected into the frontend at runtime via the backend API.
 The frontend reads these flags on initialization and enables/disables features accordingly.
-In order the AI functionalyty to work you should provide the required credentials, models and settings in these files `ai.appsettings.json`, `ai.credentials.appsettings.json`, `ai.providers.appsettings.json`, `ai.models.appsettings.json`.
+In order the AI functionality to work you should provide the required credentials, models and settings in these files `ai.appsettings.json`, `ai.credentials.appsettings.json`, `ai.providers.appsettings.json`, `ai.models.appsettings.json`.

 ## Docker Image Installation and Running the Container